Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Method

 \section{Method}

-In this section, we first introduce the problem formulation.
-Then we present the COD method in four parts, as illustrated in \cref{fig:main-pipeline}: 1) We show the \anno{construction of sample-level difficulty scaling feature} and present an improved mean-shift clustering algorithm (\cref{sec:method-clustering}); 2) We derive a performance scaling law corresponding to task difficulty variance, which supports extrapolating the performance-compute relationship for task clusters with similar difficulty features (\cref{sec:fitting}).
-We fit cluster-wise performance-compute curves on small models and filter extrapolatable clusters; 3) We extrapolate the performance on extrapolatable clusters and predict the accuracy of the target large model on the predictable subset (\cref{sec:extrapolation}); 4) We show how to map accuracy on the predictable subset to full evaluations (\cref{sec:mapping}).
+In this section, we first formulate the problem, then present COD in four stages (see \cref{fig:main-pipeline}).
+(1) We construct sample-level difficulty scaling features and apply an improved MeanShift clustering algorithm (\cref{sec:method-clustering}).
+(2) We derive a performance scaling law with respect to task difficulty variance, enabling extrapolation of performance–compute relationships for clusters with similar difficulty features.
+Cluster-wise curves are fitted on small models to identify extrapolatable clusters (\cref{sec:fitting}).
+(3) We extrapolate performance for these clusters to predict the target large model’s accuracy on the predictable subset (\cref{sec:extrapolation}).
+(4) Finally, we map subset accuracy to full evaluation results (\cref{sec:mapping}).

-\anno{ \textbf{Problem Formulation.} Consider a language model $M_C$ trained with a compute budget of $C$ measured in FLOPs.
+\textbf{Problem Formulation.} Consider a language model $M_C$ trained with a compute budget of $C$ measured in FLOPs.
 Let $\mathcal{P}$ be a set of downstream tasks that we aim to evaluate the model on.
 Each sample $T \in \mathcal{P}$ is defined by a question-answer pair $(q, a_{\text{true}})$.
 Given a question $q$, the model $M_C$ outputs a probability distribution $p(a|q; M_C)$ over the space of all possible answers.